andrewbrase/unreal_notes/ue_notes.md

 - A *player controller* takes **player input** and *translates it into interactions in the game*.
 - Every game has at least one player controller in it.
     - A Player Controller often possesses a Pawn or Character as a representation of the player in game.
+    - The Player Controller is also the primary network interaction point for multiplayer games.
+During multiplayer play, the server has one instance of a Player Controller for every player in the game since it must be able to make network function calls to each player.
+Each client only has the Player Controller that corresponds to their player and can only use their Player Controller to communicate with the server.

+The associated C++ class is `PlayerController`